arkenwald/svg-logo-maker/README.md

 This project is for self-improvement and practice in order to provide myself with confidence within this industry.

-I was able to generate a simple logo for my projects using a command-line application that acecpts user input.
+I was able to generate a simple logo for my projects using a command-line application that accepts user input.

 Prompts for text, text color, shape and shape color were created so the user may customize their logo.